Scrum in Agile Testing: 10 Tips That Actually Work

 How we use Scrum in aqua dev team

-We actually moved on from Scrum to Kanban, so we release every day rather than at the end of the sprint/iteration.
+The aqua dev team moved from Scrum to Kanban to ship daily, cutting the time from user story to release by roughly 400%.
 A feature is released after it goes through one or two reviews and passes automated tests.
 There is no wait for other stakeholders or any arbitrary cutoff point.Ā

 Our team moved to Kanban after visualising tasks on a value stream map.
 It shows how long it takes to go through all statuses before a task is completed.
 The results were pretty eye-opening.